ccywch/SEresearchGuide/ThesisMentorship.md

   * leadership & team management
   * teaching load counted
   * research progress and implementation
-I suggest each Postdoc to mentor 3-5 thesis students, and each PhD to mentor 2-3 thesis students.
+I suggest each Postdoc to mentor 3-5 thesis students, and each PhD to mentor 2-3 thesis students (at most 2 for first-year PhD students).

 ### Tips to mentor thesis students
 Please try to be nice and responsible to students.